larsiusprime/georgism/public/content/ldoucet/is_land_a_big_deal.md

 Note that I'm not trying to prove each of these absolutely unequivocally.
 I'm just trying to see whether the preponderance of evidence counters the dismissal of land as being only a minor concern in the modern economy.

+<span id="1-most-of-the-value-of-urban-real-estate-is-land"></span>
-## 1.1.
-Most of the value of urban real estate is land
+## 1. Most of the value of urban real estate is land

 It's more expensive to live in the heart of New York City than in the middle of Nebraska.
 That's not because construction costs are orders of magnitude more expensive in New York, but because the land is orders of magnitude more expensive.